f2prateek/limiter/README.md

 for {
   s.Acquire()
-  go func() {
+  // Only 5 go-routines will run simultaneously. go func() {
     defer s.Release()

-    // Only 5 go-routines will ever be executing simultaneously.
   }()
 }
 ```